Pillar Page Examples: Two Real Topic Clusters

 How do you create a pillar page?

-To create a pillar page: first, select your core topic and map the cluster subtopics that will support it.
+To create a pillar page: first, select your core topic and map the cluster subtopics that will support it — from Search Console query data if the site has search history, or from audience intent research if it does not.
 Second, research existing content to identify gaps and unique angles your page can own.
 Third, build a comprehensive outline covering every major facet of the topic.
-Fourth, write with answer-first structure — each section should open with a direct, standalone answer.
-Finally, deploy FAQ schema markup, optimize internal links to your cluster pages, and submit for indexing.
-Tools like InLinks can automate the gap analysis, internal linking, and schema deployment steps.
+Fourth, write with answer-first structure — each section should open with a direct, standalone answer under a question-phrased heading.
+Finally, link bidirectionally to your cluster pages, confirm the page is being crawled in Search Console, and request indexing.

 What are pillar page best practices?

-Pillar page best practices include: targeting one broad pillar keyword while naturally integrating related secondary terms; structuring H2 headings as direct questions for AI and snippet extraction; opening each section with a 40–60 word answer-first paragraph; linking bidirectionally to all cluster pages; adding FAQ schema markup for AI citation readiness; using visuals and diagrams to reduce bounce rate; and updating the page regularly to keep it current.
-The compounding effect of this structure — where each cluster page reinforces the pillar's authority and the pillar elevates the cluster pages in return — is what makes pillar content consistently outperform standalone posts over time.
+Pillar page best practices include: targeting one broad pillar keyword while naturally integrating related secondary terms; structuring H2 headings as direct questions; opening each section with a 40–60 word answer-first paragraph; linking bidirectionally to all cluster pages; expanding the cluster as far as you can while keeping every page genuinely useful; and updating the page regularly to keep it current.
+The compounding effect of this structure — where each cluster page reinforces the pillar’s authority and the pillar elevates the cluster pages in return — is what makes pillar content consistently outperform standalone posts over time.

 What is the difference between a pillar page and a landing page?